m-clark/lazerhawk/README.md

 ## Release Notes
 - 0.1.0 Initial release
 - 0.1.1 Added createAdjaceny and createEdges, and start of addins
-- 0.1.2 Add clean themes for ggvis and ggplot
+- 0.1.2 Added clean themes for ggvis and ggplot